agrc/geocoding-toolbox/README.md

 ## ArcGIS Support

-This tool uses the python requests package that was added around the ArcGIS Desktop 10.4 time frame.
-Therefore, support for ArcGIS Desktop, without modification to the python packages, is 10.4.
+This tool uses the python requests package that was added in the ArcGIS Desktop 10.5 release.
+Therefore, support for ArcGIS Desktop, without modification to the python packages, is 10.5 or greater.

 If you are unable to upgrade to a version with requests, requests can be pip installed into the ArcGIS Desktop python installation.